secana/CakeApp/Readme.md

 Since [Cake 0.30.0 ](https://cakebuild.net/blog/2018/08/cake-v0.30.0-released) the script runner is available as a [.Net Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
 This make the bootstrap scripts `build.ps1` and `build.sh` obsolete.

-* Make sure you have at least the .Net Core SDK version 2.1.400 installed
+* Make sure you have at least the .Net Core SDK version 3.1 installed
-* Install the Cake global tool with:  `dotnet tool install -g Cake.Tool --version 0.30.0`
+* Install the Cake global tool with:  `dotnet tool install -g Cake.Tool`

 ## Installation of Template